 Users who do not observe these standards are subject to restriction or loss of computing privileges, and could be subject to civil and criminal penalties.
-Disciplinary sanctions will be taken in accordance with the procedures set forth in the Student Code of Conduct (or any code adopted applicable to guests), and can include interim sanctions that may involve removal of computer use privileges of those suspected of violating this policy.
+Disciplinary sanctions will be taken in accordance with the procedures set forth in the Student Code of Conduct, and can include interim sanctions that may involve removal of computer use privileges of those suspected of violating this policy.